ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/getting-started/index.md

 | toggle state and persistence to the backend team.
 On our side, we should enable the selection and,
 | afterwards, to obtain the selected records and pass them with an API call to a remote service endpoint.
 |
-| Fortunately, the above task is quite simple with ag-Grid.
+| Fortunately, the above task is quite simple with AG Grid.
 As you may have already guessed, it is
 | just a matter of adding and changing couple of properties.
 |
 | ```jsx